ashwga/brf/README.md

 ## Addition:
 - Regular:
     - Example: `1 2 + prt # will print 3`
+    - Notes: can be used for concatenating strings
 - Increment:
     - Example: `1 ++ prt # will print 2`